Starbucks CEO starts petition against government shutdown

-NEW YORK (Reuters) - Starbucks Corp (SBUX.O) plans to circulate petitions to customers across the United States urging lawmakers to reopen the partially closed government and avoid a looming default, the coffee chain’s CEO Howard Schultz said on Thursday.
+NEW YORK, October 10 (Reuters) - Starbucks Corp plans to circulate petitions to customers across the United States urging lawmakers to reopen the partially closed government and avoid a looming default, the coffee chain’s CEO Howard Schultz said on Thursday.

 Schultz said he was acting because of a “sad and striking realization that the American people have no platform with which to voice their frustration and outrage” over the shutdown, which began last week after Democrats rejected Republican efforts to undercut the Affordable Care Act.